-If you believe a mistake has been made and fees have been incorrectly added to your mortgage then you should immediately attempt to correct the issue or renegotiate the terms of the property purchase.
-If you cannot come to an agreement that is satisfactory then you should cancel the transaction.
+If you believe a mistake has been made and fees have been incorrectly added to your loan then you should immediately attempt to correct the issue or renegotiate the terms of the property purchase.
+If you cannot come to an agreement that is satisfactory then you should cancel the mortgage.

 If you believe that your lender has made an error and is unwilling to correct it, we recommend that you contact other lenders in the table below to understand how they would handle your unique situation.
 We advise you to contact multiple lenders as qualification guidelines vary plus shopping for your mortgage enables you to find the best loan terms.View All Lenders